evandisoft/RedOnion/Kerbalui/DevReadme.md

 Part of the reason LiveRepl and Kerbalui are in different projects is because LiveRepl will probably someday be switched to use a different UI lib.

 Kerbalui was designed specifically to provide functionality for use with LiveRepl and I have not spent time to make it a general UI Lib.
-This philosophy applies: http://c2.com/xp/YouArentGonnaNeedIt.html
+This philosophy applies somewhat: http://c2.com/xp/YouArentGonnaNeedIt.html

 Part of the reason I have not tried to make it perfect is that [imgui](https://docs.unity3d.com/Manual/GUIScriptingGuide.html) is hard for me to work with.